wearablebp/wearablebp-benchmarks/README.md

 #### Results .pickle file structure

 Results from classical ML and deep learning models are saved in the .pickle format `wearablebp_benchmarks/results/training/`, consisting of a dictionary with all the raw estimates, ground truths, errors, and distribution data.
+This results dictionary structure and the data visualization scripts in `wearablebp_benchmarks/make_plots.ipynb` support multiple machine learning models.

     dict{
-    ├── wearablebp_benchmarks
+            │   └── <sbp_model_name_1>      # model/estimator name used for SBP estimation (string)
             │       └── sbp                 # systolic blood pressure (SBP) sub-dict
-    │       └── raw ests        # array of estimates from model for SBP │       └── raw gts         # array of ground truth values for SBP │       └── bias            # bias of model for SBP (scalar) │       └── err std         # standard deviation of error for SBP (scalar) │       └── dist std        # standard deviation of BP distribution for SBP (scalar) │   └── dbp                 # diastolic blood pressure (DBP) sub-dict │       └── raw ests        # array of estimates from model for DBP │       └── raw gts         # array of ground truth values for DBP │       └── bias            # bias of model for DBP (scalar) │       └── err std         # standard deviation of error for DBP (scalar) │       └── dist std        # standard deviation of BP distribution for DBP (scalar) }
+            │           └── raw ests        # array of estimates from model for SBP │           └── raw gts         # array of ground truth values for SBP │           └── bias            # bias of model for SBP (scalar) │           └── err std         # standard deviation of error for SBP (scalar) │           └── dist std        # standard deviation of SBP distribution (scalar) │   └── <dbp_model_name_1>      # model/estimator name used for DBP estimation (string) │       └── dbp                 # systolic blood pressure (SBP) sub-dict │           └── raw ests        # array of estimates from model for DBP │           └── raw gts         # array of ground truth values for DBP │           └── bias            # bias of model for DBP (scalar) │           └── err std         # standard deviation of error for DBP (scalar) │           └── dist std        # standard deviation of DBP distribution (scalar) ...
+            │   └── <sbp_model_name_n>
+            │       └── sbp
+            │           └── ...
+            │       └── dbp
+            │           └── ...
+            │   └── <dbp_model_name_n>
+            │       └── sbp
+            │           └── ...
+            │       └── dbp
+            │           └── ...
+    }

 ## Dependencies